openstack/rally/doc/specs/in-progress/cleanup_refactoring.rst

   the tenants, regardless of resource naming, so we only need to keep track of Rally tenants (naming could be a solution here) and resources in admin tenant.
-In this case, we need to think about a case where Rally needs to cleanup some resources from a existing tenant while leaving the rest available.
+In this case, we need to think about a case where Rally needs to cleanup some resources from an existing tenant while leaving the rest available.

 * Use/enhance Tempest cleanup command (tempest/cmd/cleanup.py).
 Compare